Nerwyn/android-tv-card/README.md

 Sliders have some additional general options.
 They have a range `Min` and `Max` which defaults to 0 and 1 respectively.
 They also have a `Step` size which defaults to 0.01.

 Sliders will wait one second before updating their internal values from Home Assistant to prevent it from bouncing between the old and new values.
-This time can be changed by setting `Update after action delay`.
-It defaults to 1000ms
+This time can be changed by setting `Update after action delay`, which defaults to 1000ms

 ### Touchpad Tabs